theodds/2024-ISBA-Short/README.md

 Below you will find a brief overview of installation instructions.
 But, if you encounter any problems, please consult the documentation and notes above.

 Most of the R packages needed can be installed from CRAN.
-There are a few of exceptions that need to be installed using the `devtools` package.
+There are exceptions that need to be installed using either the `remotes` or the `devtools` package.
 To install the necessary dependencies from CRAN, you should pick a reliable local mirror.
 Here, I'm using a popular US choice.